HomeGuides › How to Use Kalshi

 • Entertainment — Award shows, box office, streaming numbers

 Each market shows the current Yes/No price, volume traded, and time until resolution.
-Use the search bar to find specific events or browse trending markets.
+Use the search bar to find specific events or browse trending markets on the homepage.

 Place Your First Trade